emaimona/PMI_projectwork/README.md

-## The goal to achieve/ Purpose
+## Goal and  Purpose
-The project was built having in mind the pre-stablished requirements that is to create a console application in healthcare, education, economics or any other topic, with CRUD(Create Read Update and Delete) as minimal functionality of application.
+The project was built having in mind the pre-stablished requirements, that is, to create a console application in healthcare, education, economics or any other topic, with CRUD(Create Read Update and Delete) as minimal functionality of application.

 In order to give the user the ability to decide, which action they want to examine and how many times, everything is organized into menus.